ubarsc/pyshepseg/README.md

 of segment ID numbers, of shape (nRows, nCols).

 See the help in the shepseg module for further details and tips.
+The bin/ subdirectory also contains an example test script showing basic usage.